Who we are

 Students

-Many undergraduate and master's students, based at Stirling or elsewhere, have contributed to the WrEN project and are listed in alphabetical order below:
+Many undergraduate and master's students, based at Stirling or elsewhere, have contributed to the WrEN project and are listed in chronological order below:

 - Ed Lewis (undergraduate, University of Edinburgh) "Ground flora species in secondary woodlands", 2013